Syntax Highlighter Plugin

 <pre class="language-sufix"><code> ...your_code_here... </code></pre>

-Note: The class "language-sufix" represents the language in which you've written your code.
-The suffix, which is the abbreviation of the language in the table above, should be added to the end of the class.
+Note: The class "language-sufix" represents the language you've written your code.
+The suffix, the abbreviation of the language in the table above, should be added to the end of the class.
 For example, the class for HTML code would be "language-html".

-This plugin supports the following languages (exact same as the Block Editor):
+This plugin supports the following languages (exactly the same as the Block Editor):

 Language | Suffix |